 Because the quantity and quality of your training data determine the accuracy of the performance of your machine learning model, remember to always start with the simplest model first.
 Forget about trying to implement the latest or fanciest machine learning models and focus on employing the simplest model possible.
 Just because a model may include deep learning — another industry buzzword — doesn’t mean it’s right for your application.

 When just starting out, consider leveraging simple interpretable models, such as a simple linear or logistic regression model, in order to understand the data and determine whether there’s any relationship in the data you’re trying to model.
 Once you’ve grasped that connection, then you can move onto more complex models.
 If you begin by diving into a complicated model from the jump, you’re likely to waste a lot of time repeatedly feeding the model with training data.
 Complex models often take hours or days to be trained, so when you have to come back and change a few inputs and run them through the model again to create the best algorithm, a lot of time is inevitably lost.

 Consequently, it’s always advisable to start with the simplest model and get an idea of what you might need to change, doing so over and again before taking it to a more complex model, which will likely perform slightly better since it’s being trained with clean, quality data.

-Stay tuned for part two of this blog series, where we’ll highlight how to overcome certain challenges in machine learning model training.
-In the meantime, if your next project requires machine learning expertise, give us a shout — we’re happy to help!
+Check out part two of this blog series, where we highlight how to overcome certain challenges in machine learning model training and our case study on edge machine learning for remote video.
+If your next project requires machine learning expertise, give us a shout — we’re happy to help!